-Changes in this permit for Outfall #001 include the revision of Ammonia based on new ecoregional pH and temperature data, and the revision of pH to include a maximum.
+Changes in this permit for Outfall #001 include the revision of ammonia and pH.
 See Part II of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.

-Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting Non-Detects, the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 8, and the removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to the facility not currently being located within the jurisdiction of a higher continuing authority.
+Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System and of reporting Non-Detects, as well as the removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to the facility not currently being located within the jurisdiction of a higher continuing authority, and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 8.